prachi-naktode/Melody-Player/README.md

 6. Background gradient color changes according to the cover image of the song
 7. Continuous playback when switching tabs
 8. Project contain interactive UI with animations and transitions
-9. Hidden scrollbar for Music List.
+9. Hidden scrollbar for Music List in big screen.

 # API used